HPV Vaccines FAQ - Get Vaccinated to Protect Yourself from HPV Today at PULSE Clinic

 9v HPV vaccine (9vHPV, Gardasil®9, Merck&Co.) has been licensed from USFDA to be used among male and female since December 2014.

-in February 2015, the Advisory Committee on Immunization Practice (ACIP) recommended that Gardasil®9 used for cancer prevention among male and female.
+In February 2015, the Advisory Committee on Immunization Practice (ACIP) recommended that Gardasil®9 used for cancer prevention among male and female.
 It is widely used for prevention in developed countries.

 How Well Do These Vaccines Work?